Trusting in your own food choices!

 During my pregnancies I let myself off the dieting hook, and inadvertently ate intuitively.

 Surprisingly I craved fruit, especially peaches and nectarines and only gained 20lbs with each of my 3.
 Yet when I went back to ‘dieting’ after the births, I seemed to go back to craving biscuits, chocolate and crisps and guess what?
-(There was probably a very good reason for this which I’ll talk about later).

 I gained more weight after having the babies, than I had before!

 I noticed whilst away a long weekend recently, some of the benefits of eating intuitively.

 My aim before I went was to relax, yet listen to my body.

 Before each eating opportunity while I was away, I sniffed the air, smacked my tongue to the roof of my mouth and asked myself: was I hungry and if so what did I REALLY fancy to eat.

 On 1 occasions I fancied chips, another time I had a Thai chicken curry and then there was the amazingly delicious cheesy omelette (I must have needed protein that day!).
 But my tongue smacking also led me to buying bananas and apples in the supermarket, passing on cake in the afternoon (Whaaaat?
 I honestly didn’t fancy it- but I did have a hot chocolate no cream-too claggy for me!).

 I didn’t have a single dessert but on Saturday and Sunday, (not Friday) I fancied some wine, and I had a lovely cakey/bun thing for breakfast with my banana on Saturday.
 I totally enjoyed my intuitive eating experience and was half a pound lighter when I returned home.